armanilopez/Hello-World/README.md

 ## Navigating the Project

 Use the file dropdown to select the document you wish to view.
-The path to follow is written below.
+The path to follow is listed below.
 Also, feel free to view the links provided for more information!

 ```text
 Hello-World/